(912) 396-1764

-Chinese Medicine is more than acupuncture.
-Our nonprofit offers acupuncture, Chinese herbs and qigong as an affordable public health service.
 You can use Chinese Medicine for various reasons and for as long as you want.
 There are no memberships or huge financial commitments.
 Our mission is to expand access to Chinese Medicine so that everyone in the community has more options regarding their personal health care.

 But just like any other service, you may be wondering how it would best work for you.

-1. What does Chinese Medicine treat?
+1. What do we treat?

 2. Do you treat a cold or the flu?